RanyAlbegWein/HHH_privacy_policy/index.md

 ## 6. Advertising

 The app displays advertisements through Google AdMob.
 Google may collect information to personalize ads.
-For more information, see Google's Privacy Policy.
+For more information, see [Google's Privacy Policy](https://policies.google.com/privacy).

+## 7. Analytics and Crash Reporting

+We use Firebase Analytics to understand how users interact with the app and Firebase Crashlytics to identify and fix technical issues.
+This data is anonymized and used solely to improve the app experience.

+## 8. Push Notifications

+We use Firebase Cloud Messaging to send you notifications about prizes, bonuses, and relevant activity.
+You can disable notifications in your device settings.

-## 7. Children
+## 9. Children

 The app is intended for users aged 13 and above.
 We do not knowingly collect information from children under 13.

-## 8. Changes to This Policy
+## 10. Changes to This Policy

 We may update this policy from time to time.
 Material changes will be posted in the app or on our website.

-## 9. Contact Us
+## 11. Contact Us

 For questions or requests regarding this Privacy Policy, please contact us: